osmphp/framework/doc/tutorials/flat-file-documentation-website/03-finding-documentation-file.md

 We are processing all possible patterns of finding the file described above.

 In case file is not found by all three patterns, we are throwing `NotFound` exception.
-Full name of this class `Manadev\Framework\Http\Exceptions\NotFound` is imported in the beginning of the file.
+Full name of this class `Osm\Framework\Http\Exceptions\NotFound` is imported in the beginning of the file.

 Note that exception text has a placeholder for `page` parameter which is replaced by `page` parameter value.